Iodine Deficiency: Risk Factors, Symptoms, and Solutions

 Thyroid Health

-Iodine is an essential mineral that necessary for the production of thyroid hormones.
+Iodine is an essential mineral that is necessary for the production of thyroid hormones.
 Since your body is unable to make iodine by itself, you have to meet your iodine needs through your diet.
 Iodine deficiency can seriously impact your thyroid health.
 It is the primary cause of goiters around the world.

 According to a 2017 meta-analysis published in PLoS One, lower urinary iodine concentration levels are linked to a higher risk of goiter, and iodine deficiency may increase the risk of goiter (9).
 Increased iodine intake can decrease goiter.
 However, untreated and long-term goiter can cause permanent damage.